 The Training Director is largely responsible for the quality and integrity of the Training Program.
 In this role, the Training Director is actively involved in the delegation of responsibility for the training program to the Associate Training Director, Clinical Supervisors, and the Training Committee.
-The Training Director ensures that the training program maintains the highest standards of excellence and compliance with APPIC membership and APA accreditation criteria/policies and APA Ethical Principles, as well as state and local standards and requirements.
-It is the Training Director's responsibility to ensure that adequate training opportunities exist for interns, including direct clinical service and didactics/seminars, and that such opportunities meet APPIC and APA requirements.
-The Training Director works closely with the Associate Training Director to draft and maintain updated information about the training program in informational sources, including our website/program brochure, program Training Handbook, and in the APPIC portal.
-The Training Director also oversees intern recruitment, interviews, and match processes.
-In conjunction with the Training Committee, the Training Director is responsible for reviewing all applications and leading the selection of doctoral interns.
-The Training Director leads the Associate Training Director and Training Committee to ensure timely and regular evaluation of the interns and the overall training program as well as the program's compliance with due process and grievance protocols.
-Lastly, the Training Director provides clinical and administrative supervision of interns and staff, as assigned.
+The Training Director ensures that the training program maintains the highest standards of excellence and compliance with APPIC membership criteria/policies and APA Ethical Principles, as well as state and local standards and requirements.
+It is the Training Director's responsibility to ensure that adequate training opportunities exist for postdoctoral fellows, including direct clinical service and didactics/seminars, and that such opportunities meet APPIC requirements.
+The Training Director works closely with the Associate Training Director to draft and maintain updated information about the training program on informational sources, including our website, program brochure, program training manual, and in the APPIC portal.
+The Training Director also oversees fellow recruitment, interviews, and match processes.
+In conjunction with the Training Committee, the Training Director is responsible for reviewing all applications and selection of postdoctoral fellows.
+The Training Director leads the Associate Director and Training Committee to ensure timely and regular evaluation of the fellows and the overall training program as well as the program's compliance with due process and grievance protocols.
+Lastly, the Training Director provides clinical and administrative supervision of postdoctoral fellows and staff, as assigned.

-The Associate Training Director is largely responsible for administrative aspects of the program.
-The Associate Training Director works closely with the Training Director, Clinical Supervisors, and the Training Committee to maintain compliance with APPIC membership and APA accreditation criteria and policies and ensures that the program is effective in meeting its defined aims and competencies.
-In addition, the Associate Training Director supports the training program by coordinating non-direct care training opportunities (such as seminars and didactics); maintaining up-to-date training program information in materials available to prospective trainees; overseeing annual intern recruitment, interviewing, and matching processes; securing extramural funding to support the training program; providing technical assistance and consultation to ensure effective record keeping and administration of the training program; and developing and maintaining an expanding professional network that supports recruitment of high-quality interns.
+The Associate Training Director is responsible for administrative aspects of the program.
+The Associate Training Director works closely with the Training Director, Clinical Supervisors, and the Training Committee to maintain compliance with APPIC membership criteria and policies and ensures that the program is effective in meeting its defined aims and competencies.
+In addition, the Associate Training Director supports the training program by coordinating non-direct care training opportunities (such as seminars and didactics); maintaining up-to-date training program information on materials available to prospective trainees; overseeing annual fellow recruitment and interview processes; securing extramural funding to support the training program; providing technical assistance and consultation to ensure effective record keeping and administration of the training program; and maintaining an expanding professional network that supports recruitment of high-quality trainees.

-The Training Committee is responsible for the day-to-day operations of the training program and consists of the Training Director, Associate Training Directors, Leadership Education in Neurodevelopmental Disorders (LEND) Director (Dr. Janice Enriquez), and Clinical Supervisors involved in the training program (Drs.
-Haener, Silver, Deprey, and Tudor).
-Clinical research supervisors are not members of the Training Committee.
-The Training Committee also receives input from supervisors and trainees to ensure that the Training Program aligns with its aims and objectives.
-The Training Committee participates in regularly scheduled monthly meetings (3rd Friday) and other ad hoc meetings during which members discuss policies pertaining to training, address training issues, review quality improvement efforts, review Training Handbook changes and self-assessment results, and review and discuss trainees' progress.
+The Training Committee consists of the Training Director, Associate Training Director, LEND Associate Director, and Clinical Supervisors involved in the training program.
+The Training Committee is responsible for the day-to-day operations of the training program.
+The Training Committee also receives input from supervisors and trainees to ensure that the training program aligns with its aims and objectives.
+The Training Committee participates in regularly scheduled monthly meetings (3rd Friday) and other ad hoc meetings during which members discuss policies pertaining to training, address training issues, review quality improvement efforts, review Handbook changes and self-assessment results, and review and discuss trainees' progress.
 The Training Committee (or a designated member) also participates in due process and grievance procedures when initiated.
 Training Committee decisions are made by a majority vote with the Training Director holding the tie-breaking vote.